Michael-Windy/AlgoRhythm/Introduction_of_SAM/Script.md

 We divide the triangle, and the top of the triangle can be devided as existing SAM nodes.

 However, sometimes only a part of the existing node can match with the devided triangle, which means that the Endpos of the strings of the node are no longer the same.
-The matched part has a new occuring position, and the unmathed part's Endpos doesn't change.
+The matched part has a new occuring position, and the unmatched part's Endpos doesn't change.
 So as the defination of a Node: "Every string in one Node has the same Endpos", the Node should split.

 ## Practice